Waterfowl Book Makes Great Gift

 Migratory game bird program leader Mike Szymanski said there is a lot of interesting information about the interactions with people and waterfowl in North Dakota.

-“We wanted to make the book appealing to both waterfowl hunters and people interested in history, and I believe we did that,” Szymanski said.
-“The book is user-friendly and contains a ton of really cool, old photos of hunting scenes and historical figures.”
+“This book is appealing to both waterfowl hunters and people interested in history,” Szymanski said.
+“It has a lot of really cool, old photos of hunting scenes and historical figures.”

 “The Duck Factory” is an important story because of North Dakota’s longtime and continuing contribution to the world of migratory birds, Szymanski said.
 “North Dakota is the most important state for breeding ducks,” he added.
 “The contribution of ducks from North Dakota into the fall flight is unmatched by any other state, and its importance to duck hunters cannot be understated.
 Describing the history of waterfowl in North Dakota was a story that we felt was certainly worth telling.”